Skip to main content

 /*

-Grant separately for each schema you want 'data_integration' user can use.
+Grant separately for each schema you want the 'data_integration' user to use.

 For example, we're using the schema 'public' and schema 'data_integration'